-- All students pay registration fees of EUR 10 to EUR 100 per academic year.
-Full-time (short, 1st and 2nd cycle) students in public higher education institutions not exceeding the 'regular' length of study for the study programme do not pay tuition fees. - Students who exceed a 'regular' length of study, or who study two or more programmes concurrently in the same academic year have to pay tuition fees which cannot exceed EUR 1 800 per academic year for both first and second cycle studies.
-Students admitted to an external/part-time study programme pay fees up to an annual maximum of EUR 2 050 in the first cycle and EUR 3 080 in the second cycle.
-Students in a study programme which is provided exclusively in a language other than the state language pay tuition fees, which are set by respective higher education institutions.
-Tuition and other fees at public higher education institutions cannot exceed 50 % of the average costs of full-time education. - Non-EU students pay higher tuition fees of EUR 2 000 to 10 000/year.
+- All students pay administration fees whose amount depends on individual institutions.
+Full-time (first and second cycle) students in public higher education institutions not exceeding the 'regular' length of study for the study programme do not pay tuition fees.
+Tuition fees and the fees connected with the study can be lowered, waived or deferred by the rector with regard to student's study results, social and health situation or other circumstances worth particular consideration according to the principles stated in the higher education institution's statute. - Full-time students who exceed a 'regular' length of study, or who study two or more programmes concurrently in the same academic year have to pay tuition fees which cannot exceed EUR 2 000 per academic year for both first and second cycle studies.
+15.68 % of all full-time first and second cycle students pay fees. - Students admitted to an external/part-time study programme (in 2016: 22.11 % of students) pay fees up to an annual maximum of EUR 2 300 in the first cycle and EUR 3 440 in the second cycle. - Students in a study programme which is provided exclusively in a language other than the state language pay tuition fees, which are set by respective higher education institutions. - There are no short cycle higher education programmes. - International (non-EU) students pay higher tuition fees of EUR 2 000 to 10 000/year.

-- There is a legal right for a need-based grant/scholarship subject to specified conditions.
-The monthly amount of this need-based scholarship varies from EUR 10 to EUR 275.
-First and second cycle students are eligible.
-Short cycle students are eligible for need-based scholarships of EUR 22.61-45.21 per month depending on their academic performance. - Merit-based motivation scholarships are granted by the higher education institutions for excellent results in studies, research and development, artistic or sporting activity.
-The amount is set by higher education institutions or faculties.
-The state subsidy for this purpose is calculated at an average rate of EUR 450 per student for 10 % of students.
+- There is a legal right for a need-based grant/scholarship subject to specified conditions, provided by the ministry and managed directly by HEIs.
+The monthly amount of this need-based scholarship varies from EUR 10 to EUR 275 per month.
+24.23 % of full-time first and second cycle students receive need-based grants. - Merit-based scholarships, provided by both the state budget and HEIs, are granted by the higher education institutions for excellent results in studies, research and development, artistic or sporting activity.
+The state subsidy for this purpose is calculated at an average rate of EUR 420/student for 10 % of full-time students.
 Universities are provided with additional finances for merit-based scholarships in specific scientific study fields.
-The scholarship amount is determined by universities.
-The state subsidy provided is calculated at an average rate of EUR 1 000 (per student) for 15 % of students. - Publicly subsidised loans provided by the Education Support Fund are available for full- and part-time students throughout the regular duration of study programmes.
-Loans range from EUR 500 to 2 500 per year and are taken by about 1 % of students. - Family allowances of EUR 23.52 per month are paid to parents of full-time students up to 25 years of age, unless the student interrupts his/her studies. - Tax benefits for parents: a lump sum tax deduction of EUR 21.41/month.
+The state subsidy provided is calculated at an average rate of EUR 1 000/student for 15 % of students.
+14.13 % of full-time first and second cycle students receive meritbased grants.
+The amounts are set by higher education institutions. - Publicly subsidised loans provided by the Education Support Fund are available for full- and part-time students throughout the regular duration of study programmes.
+Loans range from EUR 500 to 2 300 per year and are taken by about 1 % of students.
+The minimum and maximum loan maturity is 5 and 10 years respectively.
+The loan repayment usually begins between the third and seventh calendar month after the month in which the student took the (final) state exam or diploma thesis defence.
+The interest rate depends on the previous calendar year average annual interest rate of Slovak Republic 10 year bond yields.
+A right to deferral of payment arises during the study until the completion of the first master degree and during maternity and parental leave if the study is suspended as a result. - Family allowances of EUR 23.52/month are paid to parents of full-time students up to 25 years of age, unless the student interrupts his/her studies. - Tax benefits for parents consist of a lump sum tax deduction of EUR 21.41/month.
 No tax benefit for working students.